Hatırla Sevgili

 Hatırla Sevgili (Remember, Darling) was a popular but controversial Turkish TV series.
 The series started on October 27, 2006 on the Turkish TV channel ATV, aired on Friday evenings at 22:15 hrs local time.
 After 68 episodes, the final one was aired on June 6, 2008.
+It has the spin-off series Bu Kalp Seni Unutur mu?.

 Plot

+The series goes over 3 periods in Turkish political history, 1959-1962, 1966-1972, and 1977-1980.

 The series tells the story of the love between Yasemin and Ahmet, two young people from opposing families, and the relationship between their relatives and friends in the political era starting at the end of the 1950s in Turkey.
 In the background, historical events are depicted, beginning with Prime Minister Adnan Menderes' 1959 plane crash survival followed by the 1960 military coup, the Yassıada trials, the executions and other important incidents that generated the radical political polarization of Turkish society afterwards.

 Yasemin and Ahmet's fathers, Rıza and Şevket, who are childhood friends and neighbors, develop opposite political views as they grow up.
 Rıza becomes a member of the right wing Democratic Party and enters parliament while Şevket, a public prosecutor, is a follower of the leftist Republican People's Party.
 Riza's older daughter Yasemin falls in love with Şevket's son Ahmet, however, their families do not allow them to marry and force them to separate.
 Things become complicated when Yasemin discovers that she is carrying Ahmet's baby.
 Their mutual friend Necdet tries to help Yasemin by offering to marry her and pretending to be the father of the baby.